 - Spot clean mirrors using a lightly damp microfiber cloth alongside a polishing cloth (option).

-- Check trash and empty if necessary.
+- Check trash and empty it if necessary.

-- Change any used handtowels.
+- Change any used hand towels.

 - Check toilet paper.

-4. Clean Your Stovetop
+4. Clean the stovetop.

 Cleaning your stovetop can easily join the 2-minute chores list, providing things are kept up on and spills and debris are cleaned up sooner rather than later.